 Farming and faulty health might not be a conventional combination, but I’m determined to find my place in the world of Agriculture, whatever form that may take (currently, it takes the form of paperwork and blocking gateways, and taking you guys along with me).

 I really hope you enjoy my ramblings and following our farm happenings, and decide to stick around- you can sign up here to make sure you never miss a post!
 If you ever have any questions or requests, just ask away- you can leave a comment or send me a message at firstname.lastname@example.org.

-It still baffles me that anyone is actually interested in what I have to say, I can’t thank this wonderful, little One Girl and Her Cows community enough for all the support.
-So thank you, for reading, following, sharing, engaging, and for every time you’ve said you’ve gained something from what I’ve shared; and if you’re new here, I look forward to seeing you around!
+It still baffles me that anyone is actually interested in what I have to say.
+Thank you so much for reading, following, sharing, engaging, and for every time you’ve said you’ve gained something from what I’ve shared; and if you’re new here, I look forward to seeing you around!